Barry D. Dickinson, PhD | Director, Science, Medicine & Public Health, AMA

 - Review the basic approaches and actions to reduce opioid-related harm in patients with acute or chronic pain.

-Accreditation and Designation: The American Medical Association is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+Accreditation: The American Medical Association is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The American Medical Association designates this enduring material for a maximum of .75 AMA PRA Category 1 Credit™.
+Designation: The American Medical Association designates this enduring material for a maximum of .75 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Screen resolution of 1280 x720